vimpostor/blog/content/minimalistic-web-design.md

 There is also no sane way to [load fonts](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) without annoying the user.
 If you use `font-display: block`, then you keep the user waiting even though the text is technically already ready.
 Even worse, if you use the recommended `font-display: swap`, then the user will see a very visible flicker once the font swaps in.
 Granted, this usually only happens once on the first uncached page-load, but it is one of those things you can't unsee, when you have seen it once.

+In the past the argument could be made that loading fonts from a CDN at least saves some bandwidth, because identical resources were shared between different websites that use the same CDN.
+Nowadays, this is no longer the case, as [the cache is not shared between domains anymore](https://developer.chrome.com/blog/http-cache-partitioning).

 To top it all off, many websites delegate their fonts to `fonts.google.com`, making sure that everyone pays their fair share of data collection taxes to Big Brother.